Mental Health Diagnosis: How Exact Is An Online Eating Disorder Test?

 Eating disorders like anorexia nervosa, bulimia nervosa, binge-eating disorder, and other specified feeding or eating disorders (OSFED) can affect people of all ages, genders, and backgrounds.
 Each of these eating disorders generally has specific symptoms differentiating them from the others, but many of them involve a preoccupation with weight and food, as well as various secretive behaviors.
 While some online eating disorder quizzes may help you determine whether you or a loved one may be living with disordered eating habits, online quizzes cannot replace the expertise of a licensed medical or mental health professional.
-If you’d like to seek help for issues related to eating or other mental health challenges, online therapy can be an excellent place to start.
+If you’d like to ask for help with eating disorder treatments or other mental health challenges, online therapy can be an excellent place to start.

 Getty/Vadym Pastukh